 - Third Industrial Revolution: The Digital Revolution of the mid-20th century brought computers and digital technology to the forefront, transforming communication, manufacturing, and global economies.

-3.4 The Fourth Industrial Revolution
+4. Technologies Driving the Fourth Industrial Revolution

 We are now witnessing the Fourth Industrial Revolution, driven by AI, IoT, blockchain, quantum computing, and biotechnology.
 These technologies are fusing the physical and digital worlds, creating new economic paradigms and societal shifts.